nung22/chow-counter/README.md

 ## Functionality

-Upon logging in, the user is taken to their profile page.
-It lists any playlists the user has created.
-When a playlist is selected, the related courses are displayed in two categories: courses already taken and courses that could be taken.
-If a course has already been taken, the user's quiz score for it is displayed.
-Selecting a course takes the user to that course's page.
+Upon visiting the site, the user is taken to a landing page

 On an individual course's page, the user can read the description imported through YouTube's API.
 In case the user arrived on the course page from the course library, there is an option for adding the course to one of their playlists.
 They may attempt the quiz before and/or after watching the video.
 When a video ends, a modal provides the option to add the course to one of the user's existing playlists or for a new list to be created with this course, and then the user is taken to the quiz page for that course.